dwightwatson/sitemap/README.md

 ## Usage

 ### Creating sitemap indexes
 If you have a large number of links (50,000+) you will want to break your sitemaps out into seperate sitemaps with a sitemap index linking them all.
-You add sitemap indexes using `Sitemap::addSitemap($loc, $lastmod)` and then you return the sitemap index with `Sitemap::renderSitemapIndex()`.
-The `$lastmod` variable will be parsed by [Carbon](https://github.com/briannesbitt/Carbon) and then converted to the right format for a sitemap.
+You add sitemap indexes using `Sitemap::addSitemap($location, $lastModified)` and then you return the sitemap index with `Sitemap::renderSitemapIndex()`.
+The `$lastModified` variable will be parsed and converted to the right format for a sitemap.

 Here is an example controller that produces a sitemap index.